sashkalu1777-lab/alexandralu-interview-prep/README.md

 - Version control in Vector Store.
 - Clear and human-friendly workflow outputs.
 - Consistent chat history with memories.
+- LangFuse tracing for detailed message exchanges, tool calling, and costs.
-- Logging system with key message exchanges.
+- Local logging system with key message exchanges and metrics for all audiences.
 - Retrieval quality measurement.

 ### Running the System